RMP Mentors

 Program Information

-Program dates: June 26 – August 4, 2023 (Session A)
+Program dates: June 16 – August 1, 2025

 RMP is a unique and rigorous six-week summer program that engages talented high school students from all over the world in interdisciplinary, hands-on, university-level research.
 Join our program as a mentor and help create an academically inspiring summer for our next generation of researchers.